Associated Universities, Inc.

 Associated Universities, Inc. (AUI) is a research management corporation that builds and operates facilities for the research community.
 It is a not-for-profit 501(c)(3) corporation headquartered in Washington, D.C., United States.
 The current president is Adam Cohen.
 The corporation's major current operating unit is the National Radio Astronomy Observatory, which it operates under a Cooperative Agreement with the National Science Foundation.

-The member institutions of the corporation are Columbia, Cornell, Harvard, Johns Hopkins, Massachusetts Institute of Technology, UPennsylvania, Princeton, URochester, and Yale.
+The member institutions of the corporation are Columbia, Cornell, Harvard, Johns Hopkins, Massachusetts Institute of Technology, UPenn, Princeton, URochester, and Yale.

 History

 AUI was established in 1946 as an educational institution dedicated to research, development, and education in the physical, biological and engineering sciences.
 Nine northeastern universities joined in sponsoring AUI in 1946: Columbia University, Cornell University, Harvard University, Johns Hopkins University, Massachusetts Institute of Technology, University of Pennsylvania, Princeton University, University of Rochester, and Yale University.

 AUI was granted an absolute charter by the Board of Regents of the State University of New York Education Department, which called for AUI to "acquire, plan, construct and operate laboratories and other facilities" that would unite the resources of universities, other research organizations and the Federal Government.
 It was envisioned that AUI would create facilities and laboratories so large, complex, and costly as to be outside the scope of a single university.
 These facilities were to be made available on a competitive basis to all qualified scientists without regard to affiliation, as well as to resident scientific staff.

 Over the years, AUI took on a broad national character with a diversified Board of Trustees from universities and other institutions across the country.
 The nine founding universities are still represented, although ties to their administrations are not of a formal nature.

 From 1947 until 1998, AUI was responsible for building and then managing the Department of Energy's Brookhaven National Laboratory (BNL), a multi-disciplinary science research center located on Long Island, New York.
 In that period, AUI/BNL were responsible for the design, development, construction, and operation of numerous major facilities, the most recent being the National Synchrotron Light Source and the Relativistic Heavy Ion Collider.
 During AUI's management at Brookhaven, six Nobel prizes were awarded for research conducted wholly or partially at BNL.
 Four of those prizes were awarded to scientists at the laboratory, in 1957, 1976, 1980 and 1988.
 AUI lost the contract to manage the BNL in 1998 in the wake of a 1994 fire at the facility's high-beam flux reactor that exposed several workers to radiation and reports in 1997 of a leak of tritium into the groundwater of the Long Island Central Pine Barrens, on which the facility sits.